micene09/scarlett/README.md

 **onRequest(request: IRequest): void**

 Global handler, running on your `RestClient`'s instance context, called at every request.
+You can edit the outgoing request options, just modify the `request` object provided as first argument.

 **onResponse(response: IResponse): void**

-Global handler, running on your `RestClient`'s instance context, called at every response received.
+Global handler, running on your `RestClient`'s instance context, called at every successful response received.
 Keep in mind that, if you set the `throw` option as true, or any of your `throwExcluding` filters doesn't match, this handler will never be called.

 **onError(error: RestError): void**

-Global handler, running on your `RestClient`'s instance context, called everytime an error was received by a request, even if you `throw` or exclude an error from throwing it.
+Global handler, running on your `RestClient`'s instance context, called everytime an error was received by a request, this will prevent the standard javascript `throw` error.
+This callback will not be called if the error was filtered by `throwExcluding` option.

 #### request()